wxxw2023/xrustinact/README.md

 ## TODO
 - [ ] Brief introduction to Rust
 - [ ] Data structures & common algs in Rust
-- [ ] Using Rust to rebuild some wheels like HTTP&RPC or Machine Learning framework
+- [ ] Using Rust to rebuild some wheels like HTTP&RPC
+- [ ] Machine Learning framework in Rust from 0 to 1
 -
 ## Reference
 - [《 Rust in Action 》]()